hellerve/ptolemy/README.md

 One of the more boring books that I’ve read in my life.
 The story is not necessarily bad, but the writing reads incredibly self-indulgent to me.
 It is fairly short and has pretty parts, but on a whole I didn’t enjoy reading it.

+* *Gute Reise, Genosse* by **Kirill Gradov** (1984)

+Insightful book into the life in the Sovjet Union.
+I first read it when I was around 12 years old, and it had great influence on the way I pictured living in the Sovjet Union.
+It is still a nice read, and feels like a glimpse into a foreign world.